daniel-kimm/daniel-kimm/README.md

 Hi!
-I'm currently a student at Northwestern University.
+I'm currently a student at Northwestern University studying Computer Science and Art alongside the Segal Design Certificate.

 * Learn more about me: https://www.danieldk.im/
 * Currently working on: Alto, an AI voice email assistant